Colin-Moran/stability-sdk-rest-api/README.md

 ## Deployment

-I have included a Dockerfile for easy deployment.
+I have included a Procfile for easy deployment on Heroku.